tradle/why-hypercore/FAQ.md

 ### What is the biggest gotcha with Hypercore?

-You can create conflicting forks of a hypercore log by 1) copying the hypercore feed directory to another machine along with its private key and 2) write into this hypercore while making updates in the original hypercore.
-Your can follow the idea for [self-healing hypercores](https://gist.github.com/martinheidegger/82dbf775e3ff071d897819d7550cb3d7).
+- You can create conflicting forks of a hypercore log by first copying the hypercore feed directory to another machine along with its private key and then writing into hypercore copy while making updates in the original.
+There is an idea how to address this with [self-healing hypercores](https://gist.github.com/martinheidegger/82dbf775e3ff071d897819d7550cb3d7).

+- If you rewind the feed that is replicated, [replicas will stop syncing](https://discord.com/channels/709519409932140575/709522092424429742/765662438103842866).

 ### Can Hypercore be backed up?